goodcodeguy/swallow/README.md

-# Click Trap
+# jQuery Swallow

-jQuery plugin for handling Click Trapping.
-This plugin allows you to mimic the blur() event on a set of nodes.
-Useful for complex controls with internal events that need to be reset when clicked outside of the combined area.
+jQuery plugin for handling click events with complex html controls.
+This plugin allows you to mimic the blur() event on a complex set of nodes.
+Useful for controls with internal events that need to be reset when clicked outside of the combined area.

 Example:

-`$(target).clicktrap(function() { alert('you have clicked outside of the bounds of the target.'); });`
+`$(target).swallow(function() { alert('you have clicked outside of the bounds of the target.'); });`

 ## ChangeLog:

-#### 1.0.3

-- Fixed a bug that wouldn't traverse all the way down the trapped wrappers children.

-#### 1.0.2
+#### 1.0.0

 - Initial Release